 Obviously she is young, good looking and happy - demeanour plays such a large part in the art of looking good.
 And - of course - she is wearing a really good pair of gloves which somehow bring the whole sum of disparate parts together and transform the motley into something really quite stylish.

-Quite clearly - six years on from Cheltenham - the context has changed, the scene has shifted.
+Quite clearly - eight years on from Cheltenham - the context has changed, the scene has shifted.
 The Duchess is never less than perfectly groomed and has developed a look that - mostly - suits her.
-The operation around her is much more professional.